A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering: The ordered PYP

 \item[ii)] she will sit at a table $X^{\ast}_{j}$ that has been already occupied, for $j=1,\ldots,k$, with a probability

-\end{itemize} We refer to \citet[Chapter 3 and Chapter 4]{Pit(06)} for a detailed account on Chinese Restaurant Process and its generalizations to SSMs.
-In particular, the PYP is the sole SSM for which $p^{ {(new)}}$ depends only on $(n,k)$ and $p^{ {(old)}}_{j}$ depends only on $(n,n_{j})$ \citep{Bac(17)}.
+\end{itemize} We refer to \citet[Chapter 3 and Chapter 4]{Pit(06)} for a detailed account of Chinese Restaurant Process and its generalizations to SSMs.
+In particular, the PYP is characterized as the sole SSM for which $p^{ {(new)}}$ depends only on $(n,k)$ and $p^{ {(old)}}_{j}$ depends only on $(n,n_{j})$ (\cite{Zab(97)}; see \cite{Bac(17)} for more general sufficiency postulates).